The Role of Symmetry in Optimizing Overparameterized Networks: Optimization Properties

-\begin{theorem}[Gradient Scaling] Consider a splitting operation with coefficients $\alpha_1, \alpha_2, \ldots, \alpha_m$ summing to 1, where each coefficient multiplies the full vector of incoming or outgoing weights.
+We consider how gradients transform under splitting operations. \begin{theorem}[Gradient Scaling] Consider a splitting operation with coefficients $\alpha_1, \alpha_2, \ldots, \alpha_m$ summing to 1, where each coefficient multiplies the full vector of incoming or outgoing weights.
 Let $D$ denote the set of duplicated weights.
-Then for the duplicated weight $w'_i$ associated with coefficient $\alpha_i$:
+Then for the duplicated weight $w'_i$ associated with coefficient $\alpha_i$,